Books4Languages/pressbooks-lingua/README.md

    **General Educational Informations:** Added a new custom field
      * _Youtube Channel:_ link of the Youtube channel about the lectures

-   * Added resources button in the sidebar showing Chapter Resources
+   * Added resources button in the sidebar to show Chapter Resources fields
    * Window responsive buttons for Activities, Exercises and Download

  * ENHANCED: